 Dealing with Supply Chain Challenges

 Seeing as supply chain-related topics have been something of a hot button issue in recent years, it stands to reason that anything that solves them would lead to better service in whatever industry deploys it.
 In the case of healthcare, that can translate into better patient outcomes.
-By using data sets to predict when a clinic or ambulatory might need to increase their inventory, these facilities can reduce the risk of getting caught without the tools they need to treat those in need.
+By using healthcare data sets to predict when a clinic or ambulatory might need to increase their inventory, these facilities can reduce the risk of getting caught without the tools they need to treat those in need.

 Unlike most other industries, a majority of B2B campaigns geared toward healthcare workers are focused on selling to large numbers of individual businesses.
 Though some medical supply companies certainly fill orders from chains of hospitals operated across a wide geographical area, most firms will find that the bulk of their sales come from contracts made with independent offices.
 Medical practitioners who enter private practice usually aren’t tied with others in the field except through insurance networks, so they have to be reached on a one-on-one basis.